 Next, we have hamster tunnels and tubes.
 These can be simple or elaborate structures that allow your hamster to climb and explore his habitat.
 You can buy a variety of tubes that snap together and create an expansion to your hamster’s habitat, or you can keep it simple with homemade tunnels made from water bottles or paper towel rolls.

 Tubes and tunnels give hamsters the opportunity to climb; you just need to be sure that he can’t fall and that he has a way of getting back down.
-Just like cats in trees, they excel at climbing up and not so much at going down.
+Just like cats in trees, hamsters excel at climbing up and not so much at going down.

 4. Chewable Items